 Schwartz is a fellow of the American Association for the Advancement of Science and of the American Geophysical Union, and is recipient of the 2003 Haagen-Smit Award for an "outstanding paper" published in the journal Atmospheric Environment.
 In 2006 he received the BNL Science and Technology Award for distinguished contributions to the Laboratory's science and technology mission, and in 2010 he received an Outstanding Leadership Award from the U.S. Department of Energy.

 In his research at Brookhaven National Laboratory, Schwartz developed methods to describe the rate of reactions in clouds that lead to production of acid rain.
 Schwartz's research exerted a major influence on the drafting of the acid deposition section of the 1990 Clean Air Act Amendments.
 More recently, Schwartz has been focusing on microscopic and submicroscopic aerosol particles, which influence a variety of atmospheric processes, from precipitation to climate change.

 Schwartz is author or coauthor of over a hundred papers published in peer-reviewed scientific journals.
 He was editor of Trace Atmospheric Constituents published by Wiley in 1983 and was co-editor of a three volume series Precipitation Scavenging and Atmosphere-Surface Exchange, published by Hemisphere in 1992.
 He is coauthor of Sea Salt Aerosol Production: Mechanisms, Methods, Measurements, and Models -- A Critical Review, published by the American Geophysical Union in 2004.
 Schwartz's research has been quite influential.
-He is one of some 340 scientists worldwide to be designated a "highly cited researcher" in geophysics by Thomson-ISI (formerly the Institute for Scientific Information).
+In 2001 he was one of some 350 scientists worldwide to be designated a "highly cited researcher" in geophysics by Thomson-ISI (then the Institute for Scientific Information).

 Schwartz has served on numerous national and international panels.
 As a member of the Committee on Atmospheric Chemistry of the American Meteorological Society he was principal author of that society's 1989 statement on Acid Deposition, and as a member of the Climate Change Panel of the American Geophysical Union he contributed to that organization's seminal 1998 Position Statement on Climate Change and Greenhouse Gases.
 He has been a contributing author to the 1992, 1995, 2001, and 2007 assessment reports of the Intergovernmental Panel on Climate Change.